CentOS/reimzul/README.md

 ```

-## Client
+## Clients

+### Local client (on the controller, so need priv and local access)

-Actually the only way to submit builds to Reimzul is to launch reimzul_submit.py :
+Once a .src.rpm is built and available under /srv/reimzul/incoming, you can submit builds to Reimzul is to launch reimzul_submit.py :
 ```
 usage: reimzul_submit.py [-h] -s SRPM -a ARCH -t TARGET -d DISTTAG [--now]
                          [--scratch]